CharithKularathna/CharithKularathna/README.md

 ## 🙋‍♂️ About me

-- 🎓 I'm a Computer Science and Engineering Undergraduate from University of Moratuwa.
+- 🎓 I'm a Computer Science and Engineering Graduate from University of Moratuwa.
 - 👨 I am a Full Stack Developer
-- 💻 Former Trainee Software Engineer at Stack Technologies Pvt.
-Ltd.
+- 💻 Currently working full time as a Senior Software Engineer at Enactor Limited
 <br />

 ## 🚀 Languages and Tools